greysoh/neko32/CPU_DESIGN.md

 # Notes on CPU design
 Project "PICO-32" Architecture:
  - 32 bit CPU
  - Must have a minimum of 128k of ram, more is allowed & HIGHLY recommended for best compatibility
  - (maybe has a total of 16megs for the official emulator?)

  - CPU Level Instructions:
-   - nop
+   - nop: Do nothing
-   - jmp
+   - ret: Return (1 = should return, 0 = should not return)
    - eql: Equal
    - neq: Not equal
    - ngt: Number greater than